caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/03-lesson.md

 A user journey is best used when you know there is a problem but you don’t know exactly where the problem is.

-**Journey Maps Tips:  Journey Maps Have 5 Key Parts**
+## SLIDES 43-45
+Review

+## SLIDE 46
+Questions?

+## SLIDE 47
+Review

+## SLIDE 48
   1. The User.
     - Describes who the journey is about.
   2. The Scenario.
     - Determines the specific experience to map.
     - Clarifies the user’s goal during this experience.

-3. Actions, Mindsets, and Emotions.
+  3. Phases, Actions, Mindsets
     - The heart of the map.thoughts

-   - Describes what the user is doing, thinking, and feeling during the journey.
+    - Describes what the user is doing, thinking during the journey.
     - Usually based on qualitative research.
+    - Emotional journey
   4. Touchpoints and Channels.
     - Aligns touchpoints and channels with user goals and actions
     - Touchpoints: Times when the user actually interacts with the product
     - Channels: Methods of communication or service delivery, such as the mobile app
   5. Insights and Ownership
     - The entire point of the journey-mapping process is to uncover gaps in the user experience.
     - Then we fill those gaps!
     - This is how we slowly turn someone into a long-term, loyal customer.

-NOTE:  Work through the Journey Map Examples on the slides.

-> Once you've completed the slides for the user journey section, pause for questions.
->
-> See if the TAs have any thougths or observations to share about their experiences building user journey maps.

-Students have now seen examples of user journey maps and heard what a journey map must accomplish as well as the key ideas a user journey map must convey.
-It's now time for students to get some hands-on practice creating their own user journey maps.
+## SLIDES 49-52
+Review

+## SLIDE 53
+Questions??

+## SLIDE 54
 ## 14. Student Do: User Journey Map Activity (25 min)

 It's time for students to complete their final activity of the day: create a user journey map.